alieffaza/alieffaza/README.md

 💻 I'm a student at vocational school majoring in software engineering

-🌱 I'm currently learning: JavaScript and React
+🌱 I'm currently learning: React & Node.js

 🎯 I'm currently focusing on: Front-End and Back-End Development